 In other words: it aims to let you indicate focus only for people that need it.
 It is preferable to avoid such heuristics and convey focus rings to everybody, but if you have to, focus-visible is ideal.
 Especially if the alternative is nothing at all.

-Focus styles as keyboard accessibility
+Focus styles as keyboard accessibility#heading-4

 A focused element that isn’t highlighted has a big impact on usability for keyboard users.
 You could make keyboard checks part of your development workflow to ensure that you don’t forget focus indicators.
 For instance, you could include “Can be used with a keyboard” in your definition of done.
 This is a check that most people in the team should be able to do before a new feature goes live.
 As we’ve seen above, focus styles don’t just benefit keyboard users, but keyboard operability is a good way to test them.